How to Use Payload Timestamps In Mobile Bot Defense

 The payload timestamp serves as a temporal marker, ensuring that every piece of transmitted data can be traced back to the exact moment of its initiation or transmission, thereby establishing a timeline of data exchange.
 Implementing payload timestamp allows systems to detect and reject data packets that don’t belong within the current timeframe, thereby ensuring the prevention of replay attacks.
 Malicious actors use replay attacks to capture and resend data packets to mimic or disrupt a legitimate communication or transaction.
 Furthermore, timestamps establish order, which is crucial for synchronizing data exchanges and ensuring the proper sequence and context for receiving data.
 This aspect is especially vital in complex systems where timing might influence operational logic or decision-making processes.

-Prerequisites for Using Payload Timestamp:
+Prerequisites for Using Appdome's Payload Timestamp Plugins:

 To use Appdome’s mobile app security build system to Validate Payload Timestamp , you’ll need: